 2.6.
 The museum sets the opening hours and publishes them on its website.

 2.7.
 Discount promotions and/or promotional prices cannot be combined under any circumstances.
 A maximum of one discount promotion and/or promotional price can be applied to an item offered by the museum.

 2.9.
 Related to the coronavirus additional measures are put in place.
 Visitors are obliged to observe the currently applicable measures.
 The corona-measures are clearly stated at the entrance of the museum, in the museum and on our website.
 Regarding access to the museum:

-- Potential visitors are declined access in case they suffer from a cold, running nose, sore throat, mild cough, increased temperature, fever, and/or feel short of breath.
+- Visitors are declined access in case they suffer from a cold, running nose, sore throat, mild cough, increased temperature, fever, and/or feel short of breath.
 Visitors are permitted to access the museum if they and their housemates are symptom free for at least 24 hours.

-- Visiting the museum with more than one person is only allowed if you are all from one household.
-The Noordbrabants Museum defines a household as a group of people who live at the same address and live under the same roof.
+- Visiting the museum with more than one person is allowed.
+Keep 1.5 meters distance from people who do not belong to your own household during your visit.
+Het Noordbrabants Museum defines a household as a group of people who live under the same roof.